MUX-ON-WINDOWS/Back-end-ETZ/README.md

      - `verwant_id` (string): ID of the relative whose settings are to be updated.
      - `new_settings` (JSON): New settings data to be updated.
    - Returns:
-     - `status` (string): Success or failure message.
+     - `status` (JSON): Success or failure message.

 ### Setup Instructions:
 1. Clone the repository.
-2. Install dependencies using `npm install`.
-3. Configure environment variables (if applicable).
-4. Start the server using `npm start`.
+2. Launch Xampp or other localhost programms.
+3. Select the cloned repository.
+4. Go to your localhost URL.
+5. Enter your crendentials in URL.

 ### Usage:
 - Make API requests to the respective endpoints with required parameters.